 People with asthma have airways which narrow as a reaction to various triggers.
 The narrowing or obstruction of the airways causes breathing difficulties.

 There are many things that can trigger an asthma attack.
 Common examples include:

 - viral infections

 - house dust mites

 - pollen

-- smoke

-- fur

-- feathers

-- pollution

-- laughter

-- excitement

-- stress

-Northumberland County Council Version 4, December 2019.
-Adopted by Amble First SChool
+Northumberland County Council Version 5, March 2023.
+Adopted by Amble First School